dahnny/How-To-Build-Car-Marketplace-with-React/how-to-build-car-marketplace-with-react.md

   };
 ```

-The "buyCar" function takes two arguments: _price, and _index.
+The `buyCar()` function takes two arguments: `_price`, and `_index`.
 The function starts by creating a new cUSD contract instance using the ERC20 ABI and cUSD contract address.
-Then it creates a new BigNumber instance with the _price argument, and then it's shifting it by ERC20_DECIMALS, this is a way to represent the price in terms of smaller units.
-Then it's converting the value to a string and storing it in the "cost" variable.
+Then it creates a new BigNumber instance with the `_price` argument, and then it's shifting it by ERC20_DECIMALS, this is a way to represent the price in terms of smaller units.
+Then it's converting the value to a string and storing it in the `cost` variable.

-The function then uses the "cUSDContract.methods.approve(contractAddress, cost)" method to approve the spending of cUSD tokens to the contract address, passing in the cost variable as an argument, and the user's address as the "from" property.
+The function then uses the `cUSDContract.methods.approve(contractAddress, cost)` method to approve the spending of cUSD tokens to the contract address, passing in the `cost` variable as an argument, and the user's address as the `from` property.

-The next step is using the "contract.methods.buyCar(_index)" method to buy the car on the smart contract, passing in the _index argument.
-And using the "send" method, passing in the user's address as the "from" property.
+The next step is using the `contract.methods.buyCar(_index)` method to buy the car on the smart contract, passing in the `_index` argument.
+And using the `send()` method, passing in the user's address as the `from` property.

 If the function completes successfully, it calls the `getBalance()` and `getCars()` functions to retrieve the updated balance and list of cars from the smart contract.
 If an error occurs, it will be caught and logged in the console.

-The "sellCar" function takes one argument: index, it's using the "contract.methods.sellCar(index)" method to make the car available for sale on the smart contract, passing in the index argument.
-And using the "send" method, passing in the user's address as the "from" property.
+The `sellCar()` function takes one argument: index, it's using the `contract.methods.sellCar(index)` method to make the car available for sale on the smart contract, passing in the index argument.
+And using the `send()` method, passing in the user's address as the `from()` property.

-If the function completes successfully, it calls the "getCars()" function to retrieve the updated list of cars from the smart contract.
+If the function completes successfully, it calls the `getCars()` function to retrieve the updated list of cars from the smart contract.
 If an error occurs, it will be caught and logged in the console, and an alert message will appear.

 Next up will be the return statement with the following components which we would implement soon.